-- Internal Audit activity for the Council during 2011/12 covered a wide spectrum of areas including asbestos, attendance management, car parking, control self assessment, contracting and payments, creditors standing data, debit and credit card refunds, debtors and debt management, electoral registration, fuel management, payroll, procurement, risk management arrangements, usb memory devices, winter maintenance, statutory performance indicators, year end stocks, grant claims and follow-up reviews.
-The wide range of subject matter covered reflects the changing nature of Internal Audit and the move away from financial audits to audits which review Council policies and areas of governance. - The 2011/12 reviews of corporate and departmental systems identified that many of the expected controls are in place and operating satisfactorily in the areas examined.
-However the audit work also identified scope for improvement in systems which have either weaknesses in or lack controls. - During the 2011/12 financial year, 36 internal audit reports were issued.
+- Internal Audit activity for the Council during 2012/13 covered a wide spectrum of areas including business continuity, confidential waste, corporate governance, fraud governance, fuel management, health and safety, leavers, licensing, meals income, occupational road risk, repairs, sub-contractors, year end stocks, grant claims and follow-up reviews.
+The wide range of subject matter covered is in line with the changing landscape of internal audit work and the move away from a focus on financial audits to reviews which consider and evaluate the effectiveness of governance, risk management and control processes. - The 2012/13 reviews of corporate and departmental systems identified that many of the expected controls are in place and operating satisfactorily in the areas examined.
+However the audit work also identified scope for improvement in systems which have either weaknesses in them or lack controls. - During the 2012/13 financial year, 27 internal audit reports were issued.
 Reports have generally been well received by clients with management agreeing to implement 100% of the recommendations made.
-Details of these reports issued and key information pertaining to these are attached at Appendix B. - Analysis of the overall audit opinion for the reports issued highlighted that 14% of the areas reported upon were considered to be well controlled (full assurance), 50% were adequately controlled (reduced assurance) and 36% were requiring improvement (limited assurance).
-This shows a slight deterioration on the 2010/11 position.
-However once again none of the areas reviewed and reported upon were deemed to be so poorly controlled that no assurance could be placed upon the systems and controls being operated.
-As indicated in the 2010/11 Annual Report continuing to maintain a position of and ensuring the effective implementation of sound controls is becoming increasingly challenging for officers as the pace of change within the Council continues.
-A watching brief will therefore be kept on this area. - Internal audit reports included a range of recommendations for improvement in the areas examined and action plans have been developed in consultation with management which, as they are implemented, should improve the overall control environment. - The Code of Practice on Local Authority Accounting in the UK requires the Chief Internal Auditor to provide an independent opinion on the adequacy and effectiveness of the Council's system of internal financial control.
+Details of these reports issued and key information pertaining to these are attached at Appendix B. - Analysis of the overall audit opinion for the reports issued highlighted that 26% of the areas reported upon were considered to be well controlled (full assurance), 48% were adequately controlled (reduced assurance) and 26% were requiring improvement (limited assurance).
+Once again none of the areas reviewed and reported upon were deemed to be so poorly controlled that no assurance could be placed upon the systems and controls being operated. - Internal audit reports included a range of recommendations for improvement in the areas examined and action plans have been developed in consultation with management which, as they are implemented, should improve the overall control environment. - The Code of Practice on Local Authority Accounting in the UK requires the Chief Internal Auditor to provide an independent opinion on the adequacy and effectiveness of the Council's system of internal financial control.
 However the Council has voluntarily adopted the preparation of an Annual Governance Statement for inclusion in its Statement of Accounts.
 Attached at Appendix C is the Chief Internal Auditor's annual opinion on the Council's control environment.
 The Chief Internal Auditor takes due recognition of the audit work carried out by the Internal Audit Service and other pertinent information.
-On the basis of the areas used to inform this process for the year to 31 March 2012 the overall audit opinion reached was that reasonable assurance could be placed upon the overall adequacy and effectiveness of the Council's control environment.
+On the basis of the areas used to inform this process for the year to 31 March 2013 the overall audit opinion reached was that reasonable assurance could be placed upon the overall adequacy and effectiveness of the Council's control environment.

-Summary of Internal Audit Reports Issued during the 2011/12 Financial Year
+Summary of Internal Audit Reports Issued during the 2012/13 Financial Year